Nova-L2M/nova-portal-react/README.md

 - [Credits](#credits)

 ## About The App
-Project Nova is a web app to reinforce the efforts of the Revolution Alliance.
-Right now, it's mostly focused on perfecting the Boss Timer tool.
+Project L2M DB is a web app to help manage players in L2M.
+Right now, it's mostly focused on gathering gear/soul information.
+This was based on an already existing app [nova-portal-react](https://github.com/Nova-L2M/nova-portal-react)

 ## Technologies
 - `React`